msk-access/biometrics/docs/extraction.md

 ---

 ## Extract
 Running this step is a **prerequisite** before running any of the other tools.
-This preprocesses your BAM file(s) and stores the result into a python pickle file (which contains JSON data).
+This step extracts the pileup and coverage information from your BAM file(s) and stores the result in a Python pickle file (which contains JSON data).
+You can determine where to store the output files by specifying `-db` argument.
 This allows for much faster analyses that make repeated use of your samples.
-The output of this extraction step is stored in a folder that you specify with `-db` argument.

 There are two main types of required input: